raweru/synthsense/README.md

 ### 1. Install Prerequisites

-Ensure REINVENT4 and AiZynthFinder are installed and working in your environment.
+Ensure REINVENT4 (with scoring cache disable support) and AiZynthFinder are installed and working in your environment.

+> **Critical**: SynthSense sets `no_cache = True` to disable scoring cache, which is essential for proper functionality.
+Ensure your REINVENT4 installation supports this feature.

 ### 2. Set up NameRxn